an-sh/chat-service/README.md

 })
 ```

 It is a runnable code, files are in `example` directory.
-For more
-details and advanced usage see [Documentation](#documentation).

 ### Debugging